Gail Garber Designs

 See Gail’s quilts here

-Today, Gail lectures and conducts workshops to quilters throughout the U.S. and abroad.
-Her classes for novices include instruction in color and composition, introduction to paper piecing, and drafting, drawing and design.
-For the experienced quilter, Gail’s classes in design are popular wherever she travels.
-She also leads tours for quilters and birdwatchers to exciting “off-the-beaten-path” locations.
+Following our two-year COVID isolation period, Gail now offers virtual lectures and workshops via Zoom or webinars, as well as a very limited number of in person classes, such as those for Quilt Seminars at Sea.
+Her classes for novices include instruction in color and composition, introduction to freezer paper foundation piecing, and drafting, drawing and design.
+She continues to lead tours for quilters and birdwatchers to exciting “off-the-beaten-path” locations.

 In her other life, Gail is the Executive Director for Hawks Aloft, a New Mexico conservation organization.
 This organization was founded by Gail and others in February 1994.
 They conduct education and research programs to monitor and protect raptors and other neotropical migratory birds.
 During her non-quilting time, Gail may be found working with schools and various interest groups in the community, promoting raptor and conservation awareness, flying in a small aircraft locating nests of large raptors and eagles, or conducting surveys on foot in remote, back-country areas of New Mexico.
 Several non-releasable, permanently injured education raptors are housed in outdoor flight cages at her Albuquerque home.